 5 Limited - not all subscriptions cover calls to mobiles and landlines.
 You can check which subscriptions include mobiles and/or landlines from the subscription page.

 6 Discount – with an active subscription, you can get a discount on a Skype Number.
-The discount for a 3 month Skype Number subscription is 33%, and for a 12 month Skype Number it’s 50%.
+The discount for a 12 month Skype Number is 50%.
+(Discount does not apply to the Office365 subscription).

 Just go to our subscriptions page, select the subscription that you want, and follow the on-screen instructions.